ManageIQ/integration_tests/docs/getting_started.rst

 -----

 * clone/check out the cfme_tests repository
-* prepare your systemand a working virtualenv
+* prepare your system and a working virtualenv

-  we provide the script under :code:`../scripts/quickstart.sh`
+  we provide the script under ``../scripts/quickstart.sh``

   .. literal-include: ../scripts/quickstart.sh
     :language: bash